 On Fridays and Saturdays, you’ll find the liveliest shopping scene at Haymarket.
 This open-air collection of fruit and veg stalls is like a step back in time.
 Prices are lower, and the redbrick streets surrounding it feel more like London than the USA.
 They’re peppered with English-style taverns and quirky bars, and there’s a big indoor market just across the road.

 For the best high street-style shopping, head to Faneuil Hall Marketplace – also known as Quincy Market.
-This three-pronged promenade lines up stores like Urban Outfitters, Coach and Sunglass Hut, and the middle stretch is loaded with restaurants and cafés.
+This three-pronged promenade lines up stores like Urban Outfitters, Sunglass Hut and a place where you can buy Christmas decorations all year round.
+Meanwhile, the middle stretch is loaded with restaurants and cafés.
 Elsewhere, the Downtown Crossing district boasts stores like Macy’s, Gap and Forever 21.

 There’s a boutique feel to Newbury Street, with top-end stores tastefully tucked away in traditional buildings.
 It’s regarded as one of the most stylish streets in the city, and stores like Jack Wills, Barbour and Giorgio Armani line up along each side.
 Retro comic book shops and laidback cafés add a certain charm, as well.